Charter flights from few countries are now allowed into Cuba, while the country remains under some restrictions domestically.

 Do I need to go into quarantine when arriving to Cuba?

-All arrivals to Cuba will undergo a PCR test, and will have to stay in quarantine for a few days.
+All arrivals to Cuba will undergo a PCR test, and will have to stay in quarantine for 5 days in an approved hotel.

 Are COVID-19 tests required to travel to Cuba?

 - All arrivals to Cuba are required to present a negative PCR test, no older than 72 hours.

 - Anyone arriving through Jose Marte Airport in Havana will be required to fill in a health declaration and undergo a second PCR test.

 - All arrivals will have to present a health insurance covering COVID-19, or purchase one in Cuba.

 - All arrivals will be required to take a third test on the 5th day of their visit.

 - In high-risk areas, all public and private transportation are prohibited nightly between 21:00-5:00.
 All interprovincial passenger transport are also suspended.